 Jacket pocket, maybe

 - Noctigon KR1 - Do you miss the Emisar D1?
 This is a jacket pocket light can reach nearly 700m FL1 throw with certain emitter options.
-It's the only light I've ever seen offer a high-CRI Cree XP-L HI, which in this case is an incandescent-like 2850K. $50
+As with the DM11 (linear), several colored and high-CRI otpions are offered as well. $55

 - Emisar D18 - 3x18650, 18xSST-20 (XP-L HI by request).
 4000K recommended for 10,000 lumens of 95+ CRI light (thermally limited).
 Efficiency is not a goal with this model's FET driver, but the battery capacity will make up for it for a lot of use cases.
-Uses ToyKeeper's excellent open source Anduril firmware. $100 - again, check the US warehouse
+Uses ToyKeeper's excellent open source Anduril firmware. $99

 - Astrolux MF01 Mini - 1x26650/21700/18650, 7 Luminus SST-20s (4000K, 95 CRI available), USB-C, Anduril firmware, FET driver, aux LEDs.
 Like a bigger D4v2 with more emitters and a USB port. $65, but check for active discounts